CS – Perks System

 Berne have always held a reputation for bladed combat.
 Many think twice before they decide to engage them directly… It seems with you, however, they might want to think thrice.

 Effect: Your crit chance is increased when fighting with bladed weapons (19-20).

 Children of Coldharbour

-Like most other vampires, you get closer to your Daedric nature the less fresh blood you have in your veins.
-Your Daedric nature lets you become almost one with the night and the creatures in it.
+Unlike most vampires, you get closer to your Daedric nature the more fresh blood you have in your veins.
+Your vampirism lets you become almost one with the night and the creatures that dwell in darkness.

-Effect: When you have fed recently, you gain +3 to stealth at night and gain the ability to summon swarms of bats to attack your opponents.
-Not only do these bats come with an extra damage roll (no modifier), if they land a hit of 15 or above, you bring you back blood and you regain +1 health.
+Effect: When you have fed recently, you gain +3 to stealth at night.
+You also gain the ability to summon forth a swarm of magical bats that will attack your enemies.
+This attack uses your supernatural bonus and will heal you for +1 if you land a hit of 15 or above.

 When revealed, your fangs are abnormally deadly and your bite vicious.
 You can tear apart human flesh with horrific ease with your powerful jaws.
 Your meals are never clean.